Molina, Cardinals rally past Alcantara, Marlins 4-2

 TRAINER’S ROOM

-Cardinals: LHP Kwang Hyun Kim pitched in a simulated game, but manager Mike Shildt had no specifics on the outcome in his pregame presser.
+Cardinals: LHP Kwang Hyun Kim pitched in a simulated game, but Shildt had no specifics on the outcome in his pregame presser.
 Recovering from back stiffness, Kim had been expected to throw approximately 75 pitches.

-Marlins: RHP Elieser Hernandez is improving after going on the 10-day IL Monday with right biceps inflammation, manager Don Mattingly said.
+Marlins: RHP Elieser Hernandez is improving after going on the 10-day IL Monday with right biceps inflammation, Mattingly said.
 The Marlins starter was to undergo an MRI at some point Tuesday just to confirm the initial diagnosis. … IF/OF Garrett Cooper returned to the lineup after fully recovering from side effects of a COVID-19 vaccination.
 RHP Jordan Holloway was optioned to the alternate training site.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports